ballerina-platform/module-ballerinax-mysql.driver/README.md

-Ballerina Azure MySQL Library
+Ballerina MySQL Driver Library
 ===================

-The Azure MySQL library is one of the external library packages of the <a target="_blank" href="https://ballerina.io /"> Ballerina</a> language.
+The MySQL Driver library is one of the external library packages of the <a target="_blank" href="https://ballerina.io /"> Ballerina</a> language.

-This is specially designed for connecting Azure MySQL DB server and this provides the functionality required to access and manipulate the data stored in an Azure MySQL database.

-The operations below are supported by this connector.

- - Pooling connections
- - Querying data
- - Inserting data
- - Updating data
- - Deleting data
- - Updating data in batches
- - Executing stored procedures
- - Closing the client
+This Package bundles the latest MySQL driver so that mysql connector can be used in ballerina projects easily.

  # Building from the Source
  ## Setting Up the Prerequisites